hieudo-hn/SealChipModel/README.md

 4. compile.sh: Scripts to compile all of the C++ code.

 5. runCrossValidation.sh: Scripts to perform n-fold cross validation.

+6. plot.py: plot Precision Recall Curve (it is hard-coded and you might need to edit it)

 ## Useful resources: